-- > Banding noise in the darker areas
+- Banding noise in the darker areas

-- > Very few grey levels in some areas
+- Very few grey levels in some areas

-- > Unnatural colors
+- Unnatural colors

-5.4 Using local contrast enhancement
+4.4 Using local contrast enhancement

-Conventional cameras use global methods to adjust the tone curve, which means that the same transform is used for all pixels in the image.
+Traditionally, cameras use global methods to adjust the tone curve, which means that the same transform is used for all pixels in the image.
 It is also possible to use a local method, adjusting the tone curve differently in different areas of the sensor.
 This does not truly extend the captured dynamic range, but provides a powerful visualization tool by moderating the contrast, creating a better look on a screen with low dynamic range.
 Typical artifacts depend on how intensely the method is used, and can include:

-- > Ghosting
+- Ghosting

-- > Cartooning
+- Cartooning

-- > Lack of contrast
+- Lack of contrast

-- > Excessive colors
+- Excessive colors

-6. WDR imaging in Axis cameras
+5 WDR imaging in Axis cameras

-Axis offers several solutions for WDR imaging, combining some of the general methods described in section 5 with state-of-the-art image processing and procedures to reduce artifacts.
+Axis offers several solutions for WDR imaging, combining some of the general methods described in the previous chapter with state-of-the-art image processing and procedures to reduce artifacts.

-6.1 WDR performance described by Axis
+5.1 WDR performance described by Axis